What is an SMSF?

 Couple reading about self-managed super funds

-While superannuation funds such as retail, industry, corporate, and public sector funds are professionally managed on your behalf, an SMSF allows its members to directly manage and make decisions about how their retirement savings are invested.
+Thinking about becoming more hands-on with your retirement savings?
+A Self-Managed Super Fund (SMSF) might be worth exploring.
+While superannuation funds such as retail, industry, corporate, and public sector funds are professionally managed on your behalf, an SMSF allows its members to directly manage and make decisions about how their retirement savings are invested, whilst complying to certain rules and obligations.

 What is an SMSF?

+Superannuation is designed to help Australians save for retirement.
 SMSFs offer flexibility, allowing members to tailor their investment strategy to suit personal goals.
 You can invest in a wide range of assets, including:

-• Australian and international shares
+• Australian and international listed shares

-• Collectables (with strict rules)
+• Collectables and personal-use assets (with strict rules)

 What makes an SMSF different?

-SMSF Structures
+SMSF structures

-Key Features of an SMSF?
+Key features of an SMSF?

 What are the risks?